mattqze/msdos-vm/README.md

 # msdos-vm
-A preconfigured and preinstalled MSDOS 6.22 with games.
+A preconfigured and preinstalled with MSDOS 6.22, Windows 3.1 and games.
 # To use:
 Download ZIP. <br>
 Extract the ZIP file. <br>